 San Javier is a small town a in the province of Murcia.
 It is situated at the northern end of Murcia's coastline, the Costa Cálida.
 This modern-looking town has a beautiful seafront and it holds on to its fishing heritage.
 The vast and unspoiled beaches are enclosed by a 21 km (13 Miles) long sandspit, the La Manga del Mar Menor creating unique bathing conditions with warm, shallow water.
 The town has an interesting history.
 It arose around a shrine that was built at the beginning of the 17th century and dedicated to the Apostle San Francisco Javier.
 Tourism and agriculture are principal drivers of economy.
 There are many water sports and leisure opportunities for visitors who choose to come to visit.

-Why should people stay in San Javier during the winter?
+Why should people stay in San Javier during the fall, winter, or spring?

 San Javier is a good choice for snowbirds because of the beautiful beaches and promenade with bars and restaurants.
 The beaches are less commercialized than some other places and that can give you a more relaxed feeling.
 Winters are a great time to visit because of usually fine weather.
 The shallow waters are great for water-related activities like sailing and paddling.
 The area is safe and has enough shops for a good shopping experience.
 The festivals like the annual Romería de San Blas in February and the arrival of The Three Kingsattract and gather visitors and locals from the neighboring municipalities.
 They are an embodiment of color and joy and offer a truly Spanish experience.

 The climate of the Murcia region is considered the most ideal throughout Spain.
 San Javier like its neighboring areas boasts the highest sunshine hours and lowest rainfall which makes it a perfect destination.
 The temperature usually varies between 18°C - 20°C (64°F - 68°F) during the day and can drop at night.